 A French press is extremely simple made.
 There are no complex methods and technology involved.
 It’s completely manually controlled.
 It has a few parts which are described below.

 - The Lid: The lid is fixed on the top of the beaker to make sure no spills occur.
 It tightly packs the beaker.

 - The filter: French press uses a metal filter instead of using a paper filter.
 This filter allows natural oil and fine particle to pass through which makes this method so special.
 A paper filter prevents those natural oil and fine particles that why coffee from a french press is more rich and delicious as compared.

 - The Plunger: The filter of the french press is directly connected to a rod known as a plunger.
-This rod also passed through the top(the lid) of the french press.
-Plunger allows us to firmly press the filter onto the bottom of the beaker and lets us brew a fresh cup of coffee.
+This rod is also passed through the top(the lid) of the french press.
+Plunger allows you to firmly press the filter onto the bottom of the beaker and lets you brew a fresh cup of coffee.